koko-js478/chat-room/README.md

-# Welcome to Chat Rooms Rails 6 by TANHONGIT
+# Chat Room
 Complete the chat room application implementation using Ruby on Rails 6 and WebSockets.

-# What are WebSockets
+# What are WebSockets?
 WebSocket is actually a protocol that enables bidirectional communication between the client and the server of a web application over a single long living TCP connection.

 # Building the application